San Jose Composite Parent's Guide on Picking a bike

 Armed with all this introductory information.
 It's not one size fits all.
 If only XC racing the hardtail like a Specialized Epic hardtail is the fastest rocketship, watch what the varsity kids ride on a smooth XC terrain, but when the course changes to a more rocky terrain (ie. Granite Bay or more) racers then move to a Specialized Epic (Full Suspension for example).
 But when they ride do a fun ride, for trail-enduro-downhill they may also have a separate trail-enduro bike and not ride the XC bike on an enduro trail.
 It's all about selecting the right bike for what types of trails and how hard you ride them.
 If you ride all around but dominantly XC, yet occasional trail, and are looking for the one bike, then that might move you to a Specialized Epic Evo.
 Generically stated, bikes are engineered for a given "envelope" and a XC race bike is good for a specific ride envelope of where it's usually ridden, taking the bike out of the envelope often accelerates wear riding a bike for a course that it's not intended.
 A "2.0 trail" category bike (reference the table above) on the other hand has a wider envelope making it an all around MTB but not the best for downhill, not the best for XC, but great for riding it all.
 (Note: not pushing one brand but Specialized is well known and good for comparing the different types of bikes for the type of riding.)

 Really, a hardtail on the typical NICA XC course?
-They are fast (as mentioned earlier riding a full suspension without locking out your rear on a climb looses efficiency, locking it out on most suspensions you need to stop to lockout unless your bike has that lockout convenience to lockout w/o taking your hands off the grips) the you are loosing power - speed.
-The downside is that descending with a hardtail on rough rocky terrain is pushing higher level rider skills higher to manage the chatter vs cush rear suspension.
+They are fast - as mentioned earlier riding a full suspension without locking out your rear on a climb looses efficiency, locking it out on most suspensions you need to stop to lockout unless your bike has that lockout convenience to lockout w/o taking your hands off the grips.
+The downside is that descending with a hardtail on rough rocky terrain is pushing higher level rider skills higher to manage the chatter vs crush rear suspension.
 So abbreviated, try out a hardtail, but you will know when you're ready for racing in one, so starting off racing advice, go full suspension, and if you don't have lockout, for XC NICA you would likely firm up your suspension on NICA race day.